Dynamic Table Overview

 Computing Cost

-• Scheduled Refresh: Automatically executes refresh based on the set interval.
+• Scheduled refresh: Automatically executes refresh based on the configured interval.

 Storage Cost

-• Time Travel: Allows users to access data from any point in the past 7 days.
+• Time Travel: Allows you to access data from any point within the past 7 days.

 The speed of incremental refresh mainly depends on two factors:

-2. Fixed overhead: Some basic overhead is incurred with each refresh, regardless of the amount of data changes.
+2. Fixed overhead: Some baseline overhead is incurred with each refresh regardless of the volume of changes.

-• If data freshness is not critical to your business value, consider reducing the refresh frequency.
-This strategy can reduce the computational overhead caused by frequent refreshes.
+• If data freshness is not critical to your business, consider reducing the refresh frequency.
+This reduces the computational overhead from frequent refreshes.

-• Using an incremental computation mode can increase the speed of a single refresh, as it only processes data that has changed since the last refresh.
+• Using incremental computation mode improves single-refresh speed because it only processes data that has changed since the last refresh.

-• Refresh costs will increase with the frequency of refreshes.
-Therefore, you need to balance the business value brought by data freshness with the computational costs incurred.
+• Refresh costs increase with refresh frequency.
+You need to balance the business value of data freshness against the resulting computational costs.

-• High-frequency refresh operations can keep data updated in real-time, but the accumulated computational costs will also increase.
+• High-frequency refreshes keep data up-to-date in real time, but accumulated computational costs will also increase.

 Recommendations

-• Evaluate your business needs to determine the specific value of data freshness to your business.
+• Evaluate your business needs to determine the specific value of data freshness to your operations.

 • Set a reasonable refresh frequency based on business value to optimize cost-effectiveness.